Star Trek: Voyager: Casting

 Robert Picardo auditioned for the role of Neelix, but his friend Ethan Phillips got it.
 Philips had already been cast in several minor roles in earlier Star Trek productions.
 Reflecting on that, Picardo said, "And in that moment, I saved myself 6,000 hours of my life spent in a makeup chair."
 However, after failing in the audition he was suggested to try for the character of the Doctor, which he got.
 He was initially unsure of his way to manage the character because of his limited participation in the pilot, and feared that he would be compared unfavorably with Brent Spiner.
 Spiner played the fan-favorite Data in The Next Generation, another non-human being.
 "I was afraid I would be compared to him endlessly and unfavorably because he was so lovable and kind of childlike in his role and I was kind of, you know, crusty and curmudgeonly, and ... pissed off.
 And not a very cuddly character".
 He secured the job by improvising a line in the pilot.
 When he's left alone in sickbay and all scripted lines were said, he added "I believe someone has failed to terminate my program".
 He concluded saying "I'm a doctor, not a nightlight", imitating the catchphrase of Leonard McCoy (DeForest Kelley), the doctor of the original Star Trek series.
 The people laughed, and he was hired some hours later.

 The series added a new main character during the mid-run, Seven of Nine, by Jeri Ryan.
-So far in the Star Trek franchise, this had only happened in Deep Space 9 with Worf, which was a preexisting character and not a new one.
 Rick Berman explained that "I think after our first three years, the feeling was we wanted to add a bit of pizzazz to the show.
 We all agreed that we needed something to bring something fresh to the fourth season".
 Berman was interested in the character of Data, a machine that wants to be human, but inverted the formula with a human that was turned into a machine and faces humanity as a new thing.
 For this purpose they used the Borg, villains from The Next Generation that had a positive reception.
 Ryan liked both the premise of the character and the optimist view of the future of the Star Trek franchise, which she preferred over the darker series she could audition for at the time, and got the job with little problem.